Why Do You Want to Work for Us?

 If you wrote a dating profile that was uninteresting and demonstrated no personality (and listed every partner you ever dated since high school), how likely is it that you’ll get a response?
 Answer: very unlikely.

 Resume screeners and hiring managers will likely receive hundreds of resumes for a given role, from which they will immediately whittle that down to about a dozen or so for further consideration.
-If your resume doesn’t move the reader in a way where they can see the likely connection on how you can help their company – then your chances are very slim.
+If your resume doesn’t move the reader in a way where they can see the obvious connection on how you can help their company – then your chances are very slim.

 So, select a few very powerful points you can make for your major jobs and write them in a way that leaves the reader thinking, “Wow, this person looks good.
 We need to meet with them.”